Ornellaia

 Ornellaia is an Italian wine producer in the DOC Bolgheri in Toscana, known as a producer of Super Tuscan wine.
 Ornellaia is considered one of Italy's leading Bordeaux-style red wines.
-The estate also produces a second wine, Le Serre Nuove, the blend Le Volte, the Merlot-labeled varietal wine Masseto, in addition to estate production of grappa and olive oil.
+The estate also produces a second wine, Le Serre Nuove, the blend Le Volte, the Merlot-labeled varietal wine Masseto, a second wine of Masseto (Massetino, a blend of Merlot and Cabernet Franc), in addition to estate production of grappa and olive oil.
 In 2012, the winery's name was changed from "Tenuta dell'Ornellaia" to "Ornellaia e Masseto", in recognition of the increasing importance of the Merlot-based wine.

 History

 Ornellaia was established by Marchese Lodovico Antinori of the Antinori family, behind one of Italy's most historic négociant firms, with the help of winemaker Tibor Gál.
 The property is adjacent to Tenuta San Guido, producer of Sassicaia, which is considered the original "Super Tuscan".
 Ornellaia has been described as Lodovico Antinori's competitive answer to his cousin Nicolò Incisa's Sassicaia, and his older brother Piero Antinori's Solaia.

 The vineyards of the estate were planted in 1981, producing the first vintage in 1985.
 A modern winery was built in 1987, and a second 56 ha property was later added, Bellaria, situated north of Bolgheri.

 Robert Mondavi Winery took a minority interest in the estate in November 1999, and were full owners by 2002, while initiating a partnership with the Frescobaldi family.
 In April 2005, Frescobaldi bought the remaining half of the shares of Ornellaia from Constellation Brands after their acquisition of Mondavi holdings, coming to own the whole estate.
-Axel Heinz is the current winemaker with Michel Rolland, involved with the estate since its beginning, retained as consultant oenologist.
+Axel Heinz was winemaker until 2023 with Michel Rolland, involved with the estate since its beginning, retained as consultant oenologist.

 The sequence of ownership is featured in Jonathan Nossiter's film Mondovino and documentary series of the same name, which contain statements by Lodovico Antinori, and the Frescobaldi and Mondavi families, then joint owners during the time of production, which displays opposing accounts on the events.

-A Salmanazar (9 l bottle) of Ornellaia 2005 was sold for USD$33,600 at Christie's of New York.
+A Salmanazar (9 L bottle) of Ornellaia 2005 was sold for USD$33,600 at Christie's of New York.